Weekend MLB Picks: April 16 to April 18 Baseball Odds and Game Predicitions

 The fourth weekend of the 2021 MLB season is here and it’s time to take a look at our Weekend MLB picks for Friday, April 16 to Sunday, April 18 BetRivers.com is proud to provide a wide variety of MLB game odds, teasers, props, player markets, team markets and futures odds.
 Longtime Poker broadcaster and sports bettor David Tuchman is here to preview the notable games and make his MLB Weekend picks.
+Follow the latest MLB season news and predictions with BetRivers, the best online sportsbook in the US.

 Well, things didn’t work out so well for us last week.
 The best thing about those picks was a rainout.
 After an 0-3 start, I’m looking to rebound in a big way.
 So I crunched the numbers and I’m taking another crack at it.
 Good news is that it’s a long season and there are bound to be ups and downs – we’re just getting the downs out of the way.